bth0mas/python-social-auth-userdemo/Readme.md

 ```

 (in the final demo package, I twicked `settings.py` to use
-`os.environ` and a pair of environmental variables)
+`os.environ` and the pair of environmental variables I described in
+the above "First step" section.)

 Don't forget to add the default Django backend at the end, so that you
 can still use the login/password of your superuser.